ProkopRandacek/randacek.dev/content/stuff/backuping.md

 They always say that its important but I never do it.
 Well when I broke my Linux installation for the 3rd time, I decided to finally do it.

-I didn't want to use any existing program because I had a specific idea how I want my data to be backed up and I was too lazy to search for a existing solution that would satisfy me.
+I didn’t want to use any existing program because I had a specific idea of how I want my data to be backed up and I was too lazy to search for an existing solution that would satisfy me.
 So I made my own.
-It ended up being so simple and minimalistic, that I though that maybe somebody else would appreciate it too :D
+It ended up being so simple and minimalistic, that I thought that maybe somebody else would appreciate it too

 ### My idea was:
 1. Command line (duh)